apollographql/apollo-client/ISSUE_TRIAGE.md

 ### Feature requests

-Apollo Client feature requests are managed in the [Apollo Client Feature Request repo](https://github.com/apollographql/apollo-feature-requests).
+Apollo Client feature requests and discussions are managed in the [Apollo Client Feature Request repo](https://github.com/apollographql/apollo-feature-requests).
 Feature request triaging should happen there.
-Feature requests opened in this repository should be closed, with a message asking the original requestor to re-open the feature request in the FR repo.
+Feature requests and/or discussions opened in this repository should be closed, with a message asking the original requestor to re-open the feature request / discussion in the FR repo.

 <h2 id="classification">Classification</h2>